 Percentiles and standard scores have slightly different information in them.
 In other words, the move from standard scores to their normal curve percentile equivalents is not a smooth one-to-one transformation.
-Percentiles shows how a score relates to other scores in a distribution: it is the value below which the proportion of the cases in the distribution falls.
+Percentiles show how a score relates to all the other scores in a distribution: it is some value below which a percentage of the cases in the distribution fall.

 On the other hand, a standard score (Z) can be used to answer a few more questions:

-- What percentage fall below a given standard score? - What is the relative standing of a standard score in one distribution versus another distribution? - What score or scores can be used to define an extreme or deviant situation?
+- What percentage fall below a given standard score? - Was the original score above or below the mean? - What is the relative standing of a standard score in one distribution versus another distribution? - What score or scores can be used to define an extreme or deviant situation? - How many standard deviations was the score above or below the mean?